HarrisonTotty/mkdot/TEMPLATING.md

     # template directory.
     - file: "bash/*.sh"

-    # Import foo/baz.template and save it as foo/bar.conf
+    # Import "foo/baz.template" and save it as "foo/bar.conf".
     - file: "foo/bar.conf"
       template: "foo/baz.template"

+    # Import "A.template", save it as "B.conf", and create a symlink to "~/C.conf".
+    - file: "B.conf"
+      template: "A.template"
+      link: "~/C.conf"
 ```